U.S. lawmakers will press Boeing CEO on Day 2 of testimony

 By David Shepardson

-WASHINGTON, Oct 30 (Reuters) - Boeing Co BA.N Chief Executive Dennis Muilenburg will face a second day of questions Wednesday from U.S. lawmakers on its now grounded 737 MAX after sharp criticism at a Senate hearing Tuesday.
+WASHINGTON, Oct 30 (Reuters) - Boeing Co BA.N Chief Executive Dennis Muilenburg faces a second day of questions Wednesday from U.S. lawmakers on its now grounded 737 MAX after sharp criticism at a Senate hearing Tuesday.

-U.S. Representative Peter DeFazio, who heads the House Transportation and Infrastructure Committee that will hear from Muilenburg on Wednesday, said in a written statement that the committee's lengthy investigation into the MAX has turned up significant questions about Boeing's decision-making.
+U.S. Representative Peter DeFazio, who heads the House Transportation and Infrastructure Committee, which will hear from Muilenburg on Wednesday, said in a written statement that the committee's lengthy investigation into the MAX has turned up significant questions about Boeing's decision-making.

 "Something went drastically wrong, a total of 346 people died, and we have a duty to fix it," DeFazio will say in his opening statement.